 The obvious benefit of this approach is that any IDE can provide autocompletion, validation and refactoring without the need for special tooling.
 But there is a second, less-immediately-obvious, benefit.
 It turns out that when you start thinking of identifying objects, events or interceptors via annotations instead of names, you have an opportunity to lift the semantic level of your code.

-CDI encourages you develop annotations that model concepts, for example, instead of using compound names like
+CDI encourages you develop annotations that model concepts, for example,

 • @Asynchronous,